rossrobino/drab/apps/docs/src/pages/getting-started/index.md

 Elements without styles can appear rather drab.
 You have the freedom to bring your own styles to these elements.
 Since drab doesn't use the shadow DOM, you can style any content inside these elements as you normally would.
 Using unstyled elements allows you to selectively choose what you need and avoid being tied to any specific library.

-The examples in this documentation are styled with Tailwind using the [uico](https://uico.robino.dev) and [typography](https://tailwindcss.com/docs/typography-plugin) plugins.
+The examples in this documentation are styled with Tailwind and [uico](https://uico.robino.dev).
 Tailwind does **not** have to be used with this library.

 ## Frameworks